take-a-number/frontend/README.md

 # Frontend - Take a Number
-React-Typescript frontend for take a number.
+React-Typescript Progressive Web App for take a number.

+- To install needed packages, run `yarn install`.

-To build, run `yarn build`.
+- To build, run `yarn build`.

-For development, run `yarn run` to start the development server.
+- For development, run `yarn run` to start the development server.
+Change the endpoint from the herokuapp one to your local api development server if needed.